caroocortes/wikidata-edit-history/README.md

 Inside run_parser the variables BATCH_SIZE and MAX_FILES can be modified.

+The parser run generates 3 files:
+- processed_files.txt: stores the list of files processed.
+This is used to check which files have already been processed.
+- parser_output.log: log of dump_parser + page_parser.
+- parser_log_files.log: summary of processed files with number of entities, time of processing

 **Run in detach**
 - Create tmux session: `tmux new -s session_name``
 - Run main.py: `nohup python3 -m main -n NUMBER_FILES -d DIR_DUMPS > parser_output.log 2>&1 &``